How Many Cubic Feet Are in a Yard?

 Now what about if you wanted to turn that flat square into a three dimensional cube?
 You'd need it to be the same height up as it is across, making it a yard in every direction.
 So 3 x 3 x 3 (length x width x height) = 27 cubic feet in a cubic yard.

 1 cubic yard = 27 cubic feet

 So how many cubic feet are in a yard?
 Well, none if it's a chalk line on the ground, but if it's a cubic yard (sometimes just called a yard for measuring concrete or other materials), then it contains 27 cubic feet.

-If you need to calculate how many cubic feet in a yard then check out our cubic yards to cubic feet calculator.
+If you need to convert cubic feet to cubic yards then check out our cubic feet to cubic yards calculator.
 Alternatively, you can work out the capacity of an object or space using our cubic feet calculator.

 Rate this article